Fix Google Chrome When Unresponsive & Relaunch Is Not Working

 - Follow the instructions on the screen to remove Malwarebytes.

-If you need to use Malwarebytes, we suggest that you download and install the latest version and check if that solves the problem.
+In case you need to use Malwarebytes, we suggest that you download and install the latest version and check if that solves the problem.

-Solution 8 – Close Chrome then open the link
+9. Close Chrome then open the link

 One simple workaround is to close Chrome completely and then click the link in the email message.
 After doing that, Chrome will start normally and you’ll be able to access the link without issues.

 Alternatively, you can just copy and paste the link from your email client to Chrome as a temporary workaround.
 This isn’t the most effective solution, but it should help you with this problem, so be sure to try it.

-Solution 9 – Add -process-per-site parameter to Chrome
+10. Add -process-per-site parameter to Chrome

-- Locate Chrome shortcut, right click it and choose Properties from the menu.
+- Locate Chrome shortcut, right-click it, and choose Properties from the menu.

 - Go to the Shortcut tab and in the Target field add –process-per-site.
 Click Apply and OK to save changes.

 After doing that, Chrome won’t start any additional processes for every opened tab, and the issue should be resolved.
 Keep in mind that you need to use this shortcut to start Chrome every time.

-Solution 11 – Clear your cache
+11. Clear your cache

 - In Chrome click on Menu button in the top right corner and choose Settings.

-Solution 12 – Reinstall Chrome
+12. Reinstall Chrome

-If the problem still persists, you might be able to fix it simply by reinstalling Chrome.
-Sometimes your Chrome installation can become corrupted and that can cause this and many other errors.
-To fix the problem, simply uninstall Chrome and then download the latest version.
+If the Google Chrome unresponsive issue still persists, you might be able to fix it simply by reinstalling Chrome.
+Sometimes the installation can become corrupted and that can cause this and many other errors.

 Google Chrome is unresponsive, relaunch now message can cause certain inconvenience, but you should be able to fix it by using one of our solutions.